Audience, Tone, & Style

 ChildrenSimple words, short sentences, fun examples

-Tone – What feeling or attitude does your writing express?
+Tone – What feeling or attitude are you expressing?

 • Formal (not casual or conversational)